hughbien/quirk/README.md

     2012/01/01 ^quit-tv

 The first line means you walked the dog on `1/1`.
 The second line means you started the habit of quitting TV.
-This is especailly handy for starting quitting habits on a green day.
+This is especially handy for starting quitting habits on a green day.

 You can specify the last day for a habit using `$`: